trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/FilesRecipes.md

 |---|---|
 |`List<Database.SaveResult>`|`List<Database.SaveResult>`|

-### `public static List<ContentVersion> getFilteredAttachmentsForRecord(FilesRecipes genericFileType, Id recordId)`
+### `public static List<ContentVersion> getFilteredAttachmentsForRecord(FilesRecipes.GenericFileType genericFileType, Id recordId)`

 `SUPPRESSWARNINGS`

-Searches for content version records linked to this record Filtering by a generic file type: image, audio, document etc. Note: This method has a false-positive PMD warning.
+Searches for content version records linked to this record Filtering by a generic file type: image, audio, document etc.

+Note: This method has a false-positive PMD warning.
 Our Query includes the keyword 'WITH USER_MODE' which prevents this Query from accessing fields and objects that they don't have permission to access.
 This is a form of inline CRUD/FLS Check.

 #### Parameters